akshatje/codechef_recruitment/README.md

-## DSC Recruitment portal
+## Codechef Recruitment portal
-Record and show recruitment details
+Record and show recruitment details as well as quiz

 <br />